PingOne Advanced Identity Cloud

 • am.applications.federation.entity.providers.saml2.mySamlSecrets.encryption

-Identity Cloud looks up the secrets with the custom secret label identifiers.
-If unsuccessful, Identity Cloud looks up the secrets with the default secret labels.
+PingOne Advanced Identity Cloud attempts to look up the secrets with the custom secret label identifier.
+If unsuccessful, PingOne Advanced Identity Cloud looks up the secrets using the default secret labels.

 Attestation secrets